Proyecto-Ocupacion-Araucania-UChile/HTR_Araucania_XIX/README.md

 ## Methodology

-Règles de transcription :
+Transcription rules :

-- `xxx` pour les caractères éfacés ou illisibles
+- `xxx` for blurred or unreadable characters
-- `^+letters` pour les lettres superscripts
+- `^+letters` for superscript letters
-- `⁋` pour nouveau paragraphe
+- `⁋` for new paragraph

-Utilisation du moteur OCR Kraken en finetuning avec le modèle Menu_MacFrench.
-Un modèle utilise la méthode NFKD.
+Using the Kraken OCR engine in finetuning with the Menu_MacFrench template.
+A template uses the NFKD method.

 ## Evaluation